Belgian ship Godetia: Construction and career

 The ship was constructed by Boelwerf in Temse, the first of two logistics ships ordered by Belgium to replace the ageing Kamina, which had transferred to the Belgian Navy after being seized after World War II from the Germans.
-The logistics vessel was laid down on 15 February 1965, launched on 7 December 1965 and commissioned into the Belgian Naval Component on 2 June 1966.
-Godetia is the second naval ship named for the flower operated by Belgians after HMS Godetia, a British Flower-class corvette which was manned by Belgian sailors during World War II.
+The logistics vessel was laid down on 15 February 1965, launched on 7 December 1965 and commissioned into the Belgian Navy on 2 June 1966.
+Godetia is the second naval ship named for the flower operated by Belgians after HMS Godetia, a British Flower-class corvette which was crewed by Belgian sailors during World War II.
 The ship's main mission was to provide logistic support to Belgium and its allies' fleet of minesweepers.
 However, the ship was later re-designated a mine countermeasures support ship and also used for training and fisheries protection.

 Godetia served with NATO's Standing NATO Mine Countermeasures Group 1 (SNMCMG1) in 2007 in the Baltic and North seas, and became the flagship of the unit in 2018.
 In May–June 2015 Godetia was a part of the European Union's Triton operation, enforcing the maritime border in the Mediterranean Sea.
 In May, the ship recovered 200 migrants from a boat adrift in the Mediterranean after the boat's engine failed.
 Then in June a further 103 migrants were saved from an overloaded boat and brought to Italy for care.
 In 2021, Godetia rejoined SNMCMG1 for a final mission before being withdrawn from service on 26 June 2021.
 Belgium has no plans to replace the vessel.

+Godetia sailed for the last time to the shipyard for scrapping on 15 September 2021.